Asia shares near decade highs, currencies tread water

 The degree of differences between the two bills will set the tone in terms of tax reform expectations.

-The dollar index, which measures the U.S. dollar against a basket of currencies, held near four-month highs, while the euro trod water to loiter around its lowest since July.
+The dollar index .DXY, which measures the U.S. dollar against a basket of currencies, held near four-month highs, while the euro EUR= trod water to loiter around its lowest since July.

 Oil rose to the highest in more than two years after U.S. rig data suggested drilling in the United States would throttle back.